nadbordrozd/text-top-model/README.md

 ```
 For full results, see `ttm/document_results.csv` and `ttm/sentence_results.csv`.
 For plots see `ttm/evil_plotting.ipynb`.

 **NOTE**: we have added a `ttm/tflearn_models` directory.
-At this stage, this is included *only* for exploration purposes.
+At this stage, this is included *only* for exploratory purposes.
 However, the code there is relatively clean and usable, following the exact same structure than that of the `keras_model` directory.